maryamghamdi/p6_Project_disaster_response_pipeline/README.md

 3. app
     - run.py: Flask file to run the web application.
     - templates: Contains html file for the web applicatin.
+4. screenshot
+    - This folder contains screenshots of the web app.

 # Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.